List of Spy × Family characters: Reception

 Anime Feminist also noted that the series' popularity is owed to the artwork, most notably Anya's multiple facial expressions and felt that the first episode was appealing thanks to the bond Loid and Anya form when the former adopts the latter, giving potential for Yor's debut.
 Morgana Santilli of The Beat enjoyed the chemistry between the arranged family as he notes Anya makes the trio stand out.
-IGN also enjoyed Anya to the point she could be one of the best characters from 2022, labelling here as the "adorable child character that steals every scene they are in, who will inspire a ludicrous amount of merch" while also addressing how her powers are also a symbolism of how receptive children can be.
+IGN also enjoyed Anya to the point she could be one of the best characters from 2022, labelling her as the "adorable child character that steals every scene they are in, who will inspire a ludicrous amount of merch" while also addressing how her powers are also a symbolism of how receptive children can be.
 IGN also praised Yor due to how strong she can be despite early signs of a clumsy woman.

 Anya's popularity led to Toho make a music video heavily featuring her.
 Additionally, a Tamagotchi involving Anya was released in June 2022.
-In a survey conducted by FinT, Spy × Family and Anya were ranked no. 1 and no. 4 respectively on the top trending things among Generation Z in Japan for 2022.
+In a survey conducted by FinT, Spy × Family and Anya were ranked first and fourth respectively, on the top trending things among Generation Z in Japan for 2022.
 In the same survey, "Anya likes peanuts" (アーニャピーナッツが好き) was the no. 1 trending phrase of the year in part due to music remixes on TikTok.